Student Spotlight: Nicole Hendricks

 “Auditions became less important to me as I continually saw teenage students become brilliant actors and public speakers.
 I was awe-struck by their transformations,” she said.
 “Playing the part of guide-on-the-side became my new role in life and I decided it was time to become a teacher.”

-Hendricks earned her master’s degree in education and was immediately hired by Fenton Community High School, where today she teaches English, theater and speech.
+Hendricks earned her master’s degree in education and immediately was hired by Fenton Community High School, where today she teaches English, theater and speech and is an instructional coach.
 Since joining the coaching staff of Fenton’s speech team, it has continually advanced to state competition.

 “While advancing to state competition is wonderful, the more important lesson that I continually get to experience is with my students, who go on to study acting, voice, English and teaching.
 Some ‘horrify their parents’ by becoming a part of the arts community while also majoring in STEM areas.
 I thoroughly believe that a well-rounded education includes the arts.”